aycandv/multi-facility-location-problem/README.md

   - Fibonacci Heap may be implemented for 4x speed up for our "Greedy" approaches.
   - Graph-cut + DP Algorithm's constant factors can de decreased for faster running time on smaller graphs.
   - Different ML algorithms can both introduce better results and faster running times.
+  - KU HPC clusters may be used to introduce parallelization and approximate to best theoretical running times.